jawi/jacob/README.md

 ## Supported types

-Almost all major types as defined by CBOR are supported, apart from major type
+All major types as defined by CBOR are supported.
-6: semantic tags.

 ## Supported values